Center for Infectious Diseases

 The CID has embedded a number of HIV behavioral research teams within the structure of the provider teams.
 The projects can provide specialized and intensive assistance to eligible patients.

-Patients are randomized to one of three arms:
+Patients are randomized to one of two arms:

 - Treatment as usual

 SPECTRuM (MDPH/HRSA funded)

 SPECTRuM (Strategic Peer-Enhanced Care and Treatment Retention Model) is a study that aims to implement service and system-level enhancements to maximize timely linkage to care and treatment for individuals newly diagnosed with HIV infection, those who have fallen out of care, re-engaging in care and/or at high-risk of falling out of care.
 A linkage and retention team, comprised of a nurse and HIV+ peer, will provide intensive support that helps clients successfully link to care and manage commonly experienced barriers to ongoing engagement in HIV medical care .

 Comprehensive Prevention with Positives Intervention (CDC funded)

 Research study to test a comprehensive prevention-with-positives intervention to increase retention in HIV care.
 The research focuses on sexual and drug risk behaviors, retention in care, adherence to treatment regimen, and provision of ART at earlier stages of disease.
 The study will enroll a cohort of patients for the retention intervention, as well as conduct a clinic-wide, provider-driven intervention.